Tony Baker performs Walker Concerto with UNT Symphony Orchestra

 7:30pm performance at McDavid Studio

 On Saturday, November 22nd, the University of North Texas Jazz Studies department hosted a benefit and concert honoring the retirement of Neil Slater (1 O'Clock Band and Chair of Jazz Studies), and Jim Riggs (2 O'Clock Band and saxophone).
 This event took place in the Coliseum on Saturday evening, and featured 4 alumni bands from the 1970's-2000's, along with the current 1 and 2 O'Clock Lab bands.
 Many of the most well-known trombone alumni from the last 40 years returned to UNT for one of the largest concerts in the history of the UNT Jazz Studies program.
-To see a list of all of the alumni that returned, click here.

 The UNT Jazz Studies program is the oldest of its kind in the US.
 Founded in 1947, the program has grown to be one of the largest and most successful in the world.